Entanglement distribution over metropolitan fiber using an on-chip broadband polarization entangled photon source: Results

-In Fig. \ref{Fig2}(c), after replacing the WSS with the CH30 and CH40 DWDM, we gradually increase the power and measure CC and CAR of frequency pair 5.
-The curve represents the fitting results, showing a coincidence rate of about $2.04 \times 10^4 \text{s}^{-1} \text{nm}^{-1} \mathrm{mW}^{-2}$.
-The maximum CC, achieved with an on-chip power of 3.25 mW, reaches about 154 kHz.
+where $\mathrm{SC}_\mathrm{s/i}$ are the single-count rates in the signal/idler channels, and $\mathrm{W}_\mathrm{t}$ is the coincidence detection window for CC\cite{zhang2019generation}.The maximum CC, achieved with an on-chip power of 3.09 mW, reaches about 154 kHz.
 As the power increases, the CC rises rapidly, but multi-photon events result in a significant increase in accidental coincidence counts, reducing the CAR.
 Under high-power conditions, multiphoton absorption and free-carrier absorption reduce the actual CC below the fitted values\cite{bristow2007two,schroder1978free}.

 After the entanglement distribution with the 30 km deployed fiber connecting Gulou and Xianlin Campuses of Nanjing University, the idler and signal photons are detected by Alice and Bob, respectively.
 To ensure accurate CC measurements, the local clocks at both sides should be synchronized.
 By doing so, the drift in time tags between two remote locations can be controlled and minimized.
 To achieve this, clocks are placed at each location to calibrate the time tagging units (TTU).
 These clocks are synchronized using satellite signals from either the BeiDou Navigation Satellite System or the GPS, received through individual antennas, and provide 1 Pulse Per Second (1PPS) and 10 MHz signals to the TTU.
 The 1PPS signal serves as the time reference for Alice and Bob’s time tags, dividing the TTU output into 1 second data blocks.
 The 10 MHz signal is used to discipline the TTUs’ clocks, ensuring a nominal relative drift of less than $5 \times 10^{-12} \text{s}^{-1}$.
 However, even after this calibration, the drift between two remote clocks can reach up to 100 ns within a few hours.
-This accuracy is still two-orders of magnitudes higher than what we need (${\sim}1$\,ns ).
-To address this challenge, we further use the intrinsic time correlations in the SFWM process to synchronize the two clocks\cite{ursin2007entanglement,ma2012quantum,marcikic2006free,scheidl2009feasibility}.
+This accuracy is still two orders of magnitude higher than what we need ($\sim0.322$\,ns) .
+To address this challenge, we further use the intrinsic time correlations in the photon-pair generation process to synchronize the two clocks\cite{ursin2007entanglement,ma2012quantum,marcikic2006free,scheidl2009feasibility}.